-Undertake biomolecular analysis of the skeleton to help establish identity.
+Undertake biomolecular analysis of the skeleton, including DNA, stable isotope and peptide analysis, to help establish identity.

 A discussion of challenging contexts.
-This includes challenging bodies (e.g. cremated remains or commingled remains) as well as challenging political contexts relating to the deceased.
+This includes challenging bodies (e.g. burned human remains or commingled bodies) as well as challenging political contexts relating to the deceased.

 Byers, S. N. 2017.
 Introduction to Forensic Anthropology.
 Routledge.